 • Successful completion of the National Registry EMR cognitive (knowledge) examination and a state approved psychomotor (skills) examination.

-• Passed portions of the cognitive and psychomotor exam remain valid for 24 months provided all other other eligibility requirements are met.
+• Passed portions of the computer-based examination and skills competency verification exam remain valid for 24 months provided all other other eligibility requirements are met.

-• Some states integrate the EMR psychomotor exam into the EMR course.
-Candidates should contact their State EMS Office or course instructor for guidance on their local psychomotor exam requirements.
+• Some states integrate the EMR skills competency examination into the EMR course.
+Candidates should contact their State EMS Office or course instructor for guidance on their local skills competency examination requirements.

 Application Process